yknaka/sshaa/README.md

 The default value is "sshanalysis_ip_countlist.csv".

 ### export_aa_stat_name
-Specifies the output destination of the attack analysis performed by option 'aa'.
+Set the output destination of the attack analysis performed by option 'aa'.

 The default value is "attack_analysis_stat.csv".

 Outputs the analysis results of access source IP, login attempt user name, port number, and password input (True or False) from the access log.

 ### export_aa_stat_by_ip_name
-Specifies the output destination of the attack analysis performed by option 'aa'.
+Set the output destination of the attack analysis performed by option 'aa'.

 The default value is "attack_analysis_stat_by_ip.csv".

 Outputs the analysis results of the user name, port number, and whether or not password are entered (True or False) for each IP from the access log.

 ### export_alert_report_name
-Specify the output destination of IP addresses and access attempts that exist in the range registered in 'alert_ip'.
+Set the output destination of IP addresses and access attempts that exist in the range registered in 'alert_ip'.

-If there is no IP in the registered list range, the file will not be output.
+If there are no matching IPs in the list, the file will not be output.

 The default name is "alert_result.csv".

 ### export_alert_aa_stat_name
-Specifies the output destination of the attack content analysis performed by option 'aa' for IP addresses and access attempts that exist in the range registered in 'alert_ip'.
+Set the output destination of the attack content analysis performed by option 'aa' for IP addresses and access attempts that exist in the range registered in 'alert_ip'.

 The output items are the same as 'export_aa_stat_name'.

-If there are no IPs in the registration list range, or if the option 'aa' is not specified, the file will not be output.
+If there are no matching IPs in the list, or if the option 'aa' is not active, the file will not be output.

 The default name is "alert_attack_analysis_stat.csv".